gazebosim/docs/garden/GUI_tutorial.md

 ## Next Up

-Now that you're comfortable with Ignition GUI navigation and terminology, let's start learning about more meaningful model interactions with the [Manipulating Models](manipulating_models) tutorial.
+Now that you're comfortable with Gazebo GUI navigation and terminology, let's start learning about more meaningful model interactions with the [Manipulating Models](manipulating_models) tutorial.